kostadinov1/fitness-app/docs/README.md

 # Periodization - Activity Periodization Application
-This is the frontend of Periodization app which calls a Django REST app in the backend.
+This project is temporary accessible at http://ec2-13-40-218-199.eu-west-2.compute.amazonaws.com This is the frontend of Periodization app which calls a Django REST app in the backend.
 It is made with React JS, HTML, CSS and few Ant Design components.
+It is hosted at AWS, using EC2 instance.
+The application is running in Docker containers, and it is served by Nginx.

 The application allows you to create Activities and Exercises separately.
 Exercises can be added to Your Activities.
 And then Activities can be organized in Cycles.

 There are 3 types of periodization cycles:
     - Macro Cycle: Representing a full Year